nzilbb/labbcat-server/README.md

 - `mvn package -pl :nzilbb.labbcat.server -Dmaven.test.skip` - builds *target/nzilbb.labbcat.server-n.n.n.jar* without running tests
 - `mvn site -pl :nzilbb.labbcat.server` - build javadoc/API documentation in *docs*.

+#### Test prerequisites

+If automated tests are run, they require the following in order to complete successfully:

+- A test LaBB-CAT instance available at http://localhost:8080/labbcat/
+- Password protection
+- An 'admin' user with the credentials specified in\
+  `server/src/test/java/nzilbb/labbcat/server/api/TestStore.java`
+- A 'view'-only user with the credentials specified in\
+  `server/src/test/java/nzilbb/labbcat/server/api/admin/roles/TestPermissions.java`
+- Some transcripts uploaded (e.g. the Demo corpus)
+- One transcript that matches the pattern `AP511.+\.eaf`
+- No empty corpora
+- A layer called `phonemes` with annotations
+- The first participant on the 'participants' page to have a value for `participant_gender` and for `participant_notes`
+- The first participant must have been force-aligned.
+- The plain text formatter installed
+- The Praat TextGrid formatter installed

 ### Documentation

 More documentation is available [here](https://nzilbb.github.io/labbcat-server/)